General Philippe Paul de Ségur

 Arc de Triomphe: SÉGUR, PH on the east pillar

 In 1812 Ségur received a promotion to général de brigade and he once again served on the imperial staff throughout the campaign against Russia of that year.
 After surviving the retreat from Russia, in April of 1813 he was named commander of the 3rd Regiment of the Guards of Honor.
-Ségur served during the campaign in Germany and fought at Leipzig and Hanau.
+Ségur served during the campaign in Saxony and fought at Leipzig and Hanau.
 For the defense of France of 1814, Ségur took command of a brigade of the Guards of Honor in Defrance's division.
 After fighting at Montmirail in February, he served at Reims in March where he distinguished himself in a charge but was also wounded by a bayonet and a shot.

-After Napoleon's abdication in 1814, the restored Bourbons named Ségur a Knight of Saint Louis and appointed him chief of staff of the cavalry of the 6th military division.
+After Napoleon's abdication in April of 1814, the restored Bourbons named Ségur a Knight of Saint Louis and appointed him chief of staff of the cavalry of the 6th military division.
 When Napoleon resumed power in 1815 for the Hundred Days, Ségur rallied to him and was named chief of staff to General Valence.
 With General Valence he helped to organize the defense of the left bank of the Seine, but after Napoleon's second abdication he was put on non-activity for having supported Napoleon.

 In 1824 Ségur published a book on the Russian campaign of 1812 which Gourgaud, who had also served on the imperial staff during that campaign, openly criticized.
 Ségur challenged Gourgaud to a duel which was accepted, though he lost the duel and was wounded by Gourgaud.
+In 1830 Ségur was elected to the Académie Française and the following year he was promoted to lieutenant général and became a Peer of France.
+He retired in 1848.

 Bibliography